zheweiwu-zz/FoodMood/README.txt

 Alex Vesey	- Renamed methods in the ProfileController and LoginView classes
 		- Started to decompose the Databse class into smaller classes, including the Readuser Data Class

+Nada Ziab
+        - Fixed authentication issue related to null entries in LoginController
+        - Started adding more documentation, mostly in 'recommendation' classes

 ********************************************Design Patterns************************************************
 Alex Vesey
     Chain of Command Design Pattern (Object oriented design pattern)